 The other day I was reading a blog post about taking better blog photos.
 I was intrigued because I’m always interested in any way I can improve my blog.
 The first “tip”?
 Buy $300 in lighting.
 I don’t know about you, but my blog budget doesn’t include room for purchases that large.
 So, I set out to figure out just how to take better blog photos with everyone’s favorite camera: their phone.

-Almost every single picture you see on this blog is with my iPhone.
+Almost every single picture you see on this blog is with my DSLR Camera but sometiems you just don’t have it with you!
+But my iPhone on the other hand?
 I always have it with me, it’s my best resource to document everything.

 Tips For Better Blog Photos with Your Phone